 First; A different kind of Work Attitude: Working hard is not necessarily about work attitude.
 Seizing opportunities and strategizing amid adversity while thinking beyond individual benefit constitute the kind of work attitude we need today.
 We cannot afford me, myself, and I syndrome in the current political economy.
 This has caused many to seize opportunities only when they benefit them and neglect those who directly help them.
 As a result, an entire populace is left at the mercy of deprivation.
 This means we must think beyond self and embrace kindness and nurture selflessness.
 To drive an unborrowed vision, our temperaments and individual actions must be sacrificial towards the collective benefit of all.
 Therefore, we must move away from the “what is in it for me” mindset and start putting in more hours in solutions thinking and doing something to benefit the many.
 This way, we would have succeeded.
 Anything less is called FAILURE.

 Second, entrenching a narrative that values people, not materialism.
 Human capital is the most significant component of wealth globally, constituting 62% of the wealth.
 It is the basis of knowledge economies that have propelled the global north to the pinnacle of global competitiveness.
 Studies show that a skilled person capable of turning challenges into enterprise opportunities is four times the value of produced or manufactured capital and 15 times that of natural capital.
 This means that the quality of the people drives development and global competitiveness, not the natural resources or built infrastructure.
 Africa is the youngest continent – with 60% or up to a 720million of its people being young, is favoured by providence to be on track as the node for next-generation knowledge economies.
 The focus must be on harnessing the energy, creativity, talents, skills of these youth – not looking to discover the next mine.
 Let the inventions and innovations of our youth turn challenge into opportunities be the source of headlines, not materialism.
+Many innovative actors possesses various technology skills such as digital marketing, social media and many more skills.

 Third, entrepreneurship cannot be for “profit” alone.
 “Do not allow the belly to make you useless”.
 In context, this African proverb reminds us that while the traditional goal of entrepreneurship is “profiteering”, a lot more is called upon an entrepreneur in Africa at these times.
 In a region that risks not realizing the SDGs, our entrepreneurs cannot be driven by money-minting alone.
 They must primarily be driven by the solutions they develop in solving the pressing challenges facing the continent.
 And doing this calls for an “unborrowed vision”.
 Enterprise Ideas and visions need to be premised on devising intrinsic solutions equal to profit.
 A very recent example from the climate lens can illustrate this.